Hills Creek Spires Rock Climbing

 Take HW58 to Oakridge.
 Just past the town, take a right on Kitson Creek RD.
 Follow Kitson CR for about 4 miles, take a left on FS-565 follow this for about 4 miles and park at small parking area at a gated road.

 Follow a seam up to a face with decent holds.
 This leads to the first crux which is a clip on a small crimp and then pulling over a diagonal edge.
 The route heads straight up to some overhanging huecos, pumping, but good holds.
 The route finishes on a lower angle slab which is likely the real crux.
 You can attack it from a few different directions....[more]
-Browse More Classics in OR
+Browse More Classics in Oregon

 I spent the summer in Oakridge, OR and went climbing at Hills Creek a few times.
 I added some of the routes that I was able to get on.
 It's a beautiful place that is definitely worth checking out, although I will caution you with this.
 This is definitely adventurous climbing.
 If you are used to level belays, easy approaches and solid rock, this may not be the place for you.
 However, if you are looking for a place with no crowds with some sense of mystique, head on down.